StevTheDev/k8s-the-hard-way/README.md

 This repo contains configuration files and utility script for completing [Kubernetes: the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)

-`dns` contains bind9 configuration files for hosts on the 10.0.0.0/24 subnet.

-`netplan` contains netplan configuration files for the host and lab machines.
+`vms` contains files for configuring the lab environment.

-`vms` contains virtual machine files.

-`scripts` for:
+`scripts` contains scripts for:

 - Installing cfssl and kubectl ("client tools")
 - Generating a CA and Cluster Certificates
 - Generating Kubeconfigs
+- Installing etcd on the Controller nodes

+The other directories are used to organize the various generated config files.
+Most of their contents are in the .gitignore